-- 3.1 Mission Risk Profiles (MRPs) have been created to provide direction in the provision of Air Base Air Traffic Service (ABATS) in the event of reduced staffing and limited ATC endorsements at 453 SQN NWA FLT.
-These MRPs are IAW 453 SQN NWA FLT SI (OPS) 01-02 and are located on the 453 SQN NWA FLT website. - 3.2 Traffic Management.
+3.1 Mission Risk Profiles (MRPs) have been created to provide direction in the provision of Air Base Air Traffic Service (ABATS) in the event of reduced staffing and limited ATC endorsements at 453 SQN NWA FLT.
+These MRPs are IAW 453 SQN NWA FLT Local Instructions (DPE-OBJ).

+3.2 Traffic Management.
 Traffic will be managed by ATC.
-Restrictions may be imposed during periods of reduced ATS CONOPS. - 3.3 Notification.
-Should manning shortfalls cause a reduction in services below those stipulated in ERSA, the Airfield Coordination Centre is to be informed: - a. immediately, when the period impacted is within the current working week; and - b. at the Weekly Planning Meeting in all other circumstances.
+Restrictions may be imposed during periods of reduced ATS CONOPS.

+3.3 Notification.
+Should manning shortfalls cause a reduction in services below those stipulated in ERSA, the Airfield Coordination Centre is to be informed:

+a. immediately, when the period impacted is within the current working week; and b. at the Weekly Planning Meeting in all other circumstances.